Snowflakes and Math

 - Being precise [marking and folding]

 * Note: The snowflake will be 6 layers thick when cut.
 Make sure the paper thickness is not an issue with either the scissors you are using or the age group of the kids doing this project.
 Test-cut six layers of the paper you are considering before settling on a certain type of paper.
-Construction paper is probably okay for older children who have experience with real scissors; otherwise use thinner papers such as printing paper or coffee filter paper.
+Construction paper is probably okay for older children who have experience with real scissors; otherwise use thinner papers such as printer paper or coffee filter paper.

 Optional Decorating and Hanging Supplies